-MODUS will be in residence at Onomatopee throughout October with the launch of its first publication on 25th October during the Design Week,20-28/10 2018.
+MODUS was in residence at Onomatopee throughout October with the launch of its first publication on 25th October during the Design Week,20-28/10 2018.

 Special Design Week opening hours: